 The difference between the two sides is all to do with the manufacturing process, called milling.
 During this process, an aluminum block is heated, rolled, and stretched under tension between rollers.

 Dad’s fact; There are approximately 7 billion aluminum foil containers produced annually.
-Or to put it another way, 220 foil containers produced every second!
+Or, to put it another way, 220 foil containers are produced every second!